IrisRizos/Unassigned_Protists_SSN/README.md

 ## What about your protist group of interest ?

-This protocol can be freely re-used to explore the spatiotemporal patterns of any protist group in the network !
+This protocol can be freely re-used to explore the spatiotemporal patterns of any protist group !
 The steps are the following:
 * Download the network including all protist groups: